intersystems-community/PythonGateway/README.md

 ## Linux

-It's recommended to use Linux os which uses python3 by default, i.e. Ubuntu 18.04.1 LTS.
+It's recommended to use Linux OS which uses python3 by default, i.e. Ubuntu 18.04.1 LTS.
 Skip steps 1 and maybe even 2 if your OS has python 3.6 as default python (`python3 --version` or `python --version` or `python3.6 --version`).

 1. Add Python 3.6 repo: `add-apt-repository ppa:jonathonf/python-3.6` and `apt-get update`
 2. Install: `apt install python3.6 python3.6-dev libpython3.6-dev build-essential`